giusguerrini/xwterm/README.md

 The server implements both HTTP and WebSocket services on TCP port 8000 and 8001 respectively.
 By default, the server accepts local connections only

-A detailed description of the server is here: [Sample server](https://giusguerrini.github.io/xwterm/tutorial-90-sample-server.html)
+A detailed description of the server is here: [Sample server](https://giusguerrini.github.io/xwterm/tutorial-90-sample-server.html).
+Specifically, it includes notes on configuring **miniserver.py** to work on embedded Linux systems that lack traditional package management tools.

 ## About scrollbar
 The terminal implements a history buffer whose size is configurable (default: 1000 lines).
 To navigate through the history, a scrollbar is provided.